Kedesh: Iron Age

 Kedesh Naphtali was first documented in the Book of Joshua as a Canaanite citadel conquered by the Israelites under the leadership of Joshua.
 Ownership of Kedesh was turned over by lot to the Tribe of Naphtali and subsequently, at the command of God, Kedesh was set apart by Joshua as a Levitical city and one of the Cities of Refuge along with Shechem and Kiriath Arba (Hebron).

 According to Jewish tradition, Deborah the prophetess, Barak the son of Abinoam and Jael, the wife of Heber the Kenite, as also Heber, were buried near the spring beneath the town of Kedesh.

 Assyrian period

 In the 8th century BCE, during the reign of Pekah, king of Northern Israel, Tiglath-Pileser III of the Neo-Assyrian Empire took Kedesh and deported its inhabitants to Assyria.

 Persian period

 Later, during the 5th century BCE, Kedesh may have become the capital for the Achaemenid-controlled and Tyrian-administered province of the Upper Galilee.

+Under Persian rule, the site was home to a monumental administrative compound dated to approximately 500 BCE, operating on behalf of the Tyrian royal house.
+Vessels suitable for agricultural goods are predominant, indicating that the site was concerned with the storage and management of produce.
+Among the findings from the Persian period is a clay bulla that preserves an impression made by a stamp seal bearing a Neo-Babylonian style motif closely paralleled by seals used in Nippur in the late 5th-century BCE.
+Petrographic analysis demonstrates that the clay of the bulla comes from the area of Kedesh, indicating that the sealing took place locally and that papyrus scrolls were used at the site.

 Hellenistic period

 In 259 BCE, Kedesh was mentioned by Zenon of Kaunos, a traveling merchant from Ptolemaic Egypt, in the Zenon Papyri.

+The Persian-period administrative compound remained in use into the Hellenistic period, both under Ptolemaic and Seleucid control; in the first half of the 2nd century BC, the Seleucids used it for archiving documents, as the Persians had done before them.
+Remains from the Hellenistic period include Phoenician amphriskoi recovered from the archive complex.
+Organic residue analysis has identified their contents as cedar oil derived from Lebanese cedars, mixed with aromatic resin.
+Cedar oil is known to have been used in this period for the preservation of papyri.

-According to 1 Maccabees, a battle between Jonathan Apphus and the Seleucid emperor Demetrius II Nicator took place in Kedesh.
+According to 1 Maccabees, a battle between Hasmonean leader Jonathan Apphus and the Seleucid emperor Demetrius II Nicator took place in Kedesh.
 Between 145 BCE and 143 BCE, Kedesh (Cades) was overthrown by Jonathan Maccabeus in his fight against Seleucid king Demetrius II Nicator.